-- Word 1: Bit level Setup Functions - Bit 0: Count Direction (0 = A leading B for increasing counts, 1 = B leading A for increasing counts) - Bit 1: Tachometer Response (0 = 504ms, 1 = 120ms update time.
-The update time applies to the tachometer data reported over Network, and the ON/OFF status of the motion detectors.) - Bit 2: Module Type (0 = Independent Mode, 1 = Group Mode) - Bit 3: Master Unit Encoder Check.
-If this bit is set when the NX3M1X is acting as a Master unit, than the encoder input signals are checked.
-If the A+ is not opposite from the A- and the B+ is not opposite from the B-, than the module will set the encoder fault bit.
-If this bit is reset, the module will never indicate an encoder fault. - Bit 4: Transducer Fault Latch.
-0 = fault latched, 1 = fault self cleared.
-Default value is latched.
-This bit will only affect Master units if bit 3 (the Master Unit Encoder Check) bit is also set.
-This bit will always affect a unit programmed to operate in slave mode. - Bit 5: Reserved, must be set to zero
+Word 1: Bit Level Setup Parameters

-- Bit 6: Master (if = 0) or Slave (if = 1) Mode Control.
-The module uses the serial RS485 connection for transferring the encoder counts to the slave unit.
-The status of the Z pulse input is not transferred; therefore, the slave module cannot be used in mode 6. - Bit 7: Reset to disable the outputs when there is no network connection.
+- Bit 0: Count Direction (0 = CW, 1 = CCW) - Bit 1: Tachometer Response (0 = 504ms, 1 = 120ms update time.
+The update time applies to the tachometer data reported over The Network, and the ON/OFF status of the motion detectors.
+The Tachometer Response does not affect the update time of the resolver's position data.) - Bit 2: Module Type (0 = Independent Mode, 1 = Group Mode) - Bit 3: Reserved, must be set to zero. - Bit 4: Transducer fault latch (0 = fault latched, 1 = fault cleared) - Bit 5: Resolver Type (0 = AMCI, 1 = Autotech, default is AMCI) - Bit 6: Reserved, must be set to zero. - Bit 7: Reset to disable the outputs when there is no network connection.
 Set to have the outputs remain enabled when there is no network connection.
-If set, the outputs will turn on and off based on the encoder's position.
-Please note that forced outputs are always disabled when the network connection is removed, regardless of the state of this bit. - Bit 8 & 9:Program encoder decoding type:
+If set, the outputs will turn on and off based on the resolver's position.
+Please note that forced outputs are always disabled when the network connection is removed, regardless of the state of this bit.